Mitsubishi Diamante: Second generation (1995–2005)

 Australia was also the source of all Diamante wagons, for its domestic market and export markets including Japan, where their sales commenced in October 1997.

 The exterior was refreshed for 2002 at which time, the Diamante won New Zealand's Car of the Year award.
-A radical, and unfortunate, restyle followed with the presentation at the 2003 New York International Auto Show of a new Diamante adopting the then new corporate look.
+A radical restyle followed with the presentation at the 2003 New York International Auto Show of a new Diamante adopting the then new corporate look.
 Mitsubishi ceased to export the Diamante to North America after 2004 due to a decline in sales and unfavourable exchange rates.
 The U.S. market Galant grew in size, and the Diamante was replaced by the upper-end GTS trim of the Galant.

 In Canada, the Diamante was only sold from December 2003 for the 2004 model year only.
 The Canadian version is based on the US version, but with some subtle changes such as daytime running headlamps, heated exterior mirrors, English/French labelling, and metric gauges/trip computer.

 In Japan, the Diamante did not receive the extensive 2002 and 2004 restylings of the US and Australian/New Zealand models.
 It continued in its original narrow-body 1995 form until 2005.
 On 15 June 2005, Mitsubishi announced it would halt production on larger sedans within Japan by December of that year, affecting both Diamante and Galant models.
 The production of the Magna/Verada combo by Mitsubishi Motors Australia continued unaffected.